How to Cook Shishito Peppers

 How to Make Shitshito Peppers

-Add the shishito peppers, whole, and allow them to brown and blister a bit on the bottoms, then turn them to allow another side to brown.
+- Cook until blistered: Allow the peppers to brown and blister a bit on the bottom, then turn them to allow the other side to brown.
+A panful of peppers will probably take about 10 minutes to brown.

-Don’t toss or stir them too frequently – you want nice browned spots all over (but there will be plenty of surface that won’t brown, because of their uneven texture.
+Don’t toss or stir them too frequently — you want nice browned spots all over (but there will be plenty of surface that won’t brown, because of their uneven texture).

 How to Eat Shishito Peppers